jkillingsworth/jkillingsworth.com/_posts/2021-08-13-more-coin-toss-performance-enhancements.md

 {% chart fig-26-estimate-n-50-3-biases-fitted.svg %}

 This is the final solution after a total of 113 iterations.
 In this case, using the progressive polynomial approximation technique allows us to find a solution that fits a cubic polynomial in far fewer iterations than the regular cubic polynomial approximation method.
-In addition, it is worth noting that iterations involving lower order polynomials are less computationally expensive.
+In addition, it is worth noting that iterations involving lower-order polynomials are less computationally expensive.

 You might notice that this is not the same solution that was found using the regular cubic polynomial approximation technique in the previous post.
 And it is not the most optimal solution that can be found with a cubic polynomial.
 Like the example in the last post, the hill climbing process gets stuck in what seems to be a local minimum.
 But further analysis indicates that it might be stuck in a narrow ridge or valley.
 Applying the hill climbing algorithm with smaller step sizes may lead to a more accurate solution, but there is no guarantee.
 Because of this, I am a bit wary of using the hill climbing algorithm.
 I might experiment with using a different approach to avoid this pitfall.